SimPyClassic/SimPyClassic/docs/source/Manuals/SimPyOO_API.rst

 Backward compatibility
 -----------------------------

-Since SimPy 2.0, the package offers both the old/existing API and an advanced object-oriented API where simulation capabilities are provided by instantiating ``Simulation``.
+Since SimPy 2.0, the package offers both the existing procedural API and an object-oriented API where simulation capabilities are provided by instantiating ``Simulation``.
 ``SimulationTrace``, ``SimulationStep`` or  ``SimulationRT`` are subclasses of